 Liquidity risk is the risk that an institution is unable to meet its planned and unplanned funding obligations, leading to an inability to support normal business activity or to incur unacceptable costs.
+QNB considers the prudent management of liquidity essential to ensuring a sustainable and profitable business and retaining the confidence of the financial markets.
 Liquidity risk can materialise as a result of firm-specific, industry-wide and market-wide liquidity events which may lead to cash outflows and may disrupt the availability of existing sources of funding.

-To mitigate liquidity risk, the QNB Group maintains a portfolio of liquid assets and readily marketable securities and considers itself to be well placed in terms of available liquidity, compliance, internal stress tests and regulatory standards (including Basel III) and day-to-day management of liquidity requirements and respective controls.
+To mitigate liquidity risk, the QNB Group maintains a portfolio of liquid assets and readily marketable securities and considers itself to be well-placed in terms of available liquidity, compliance, internal stress tests and regulatory standards (including Basel III) and day-to-day management of liquidity requirements and respective controls.